Skip to content

 module load <softwarename> Load Environment Gives you access to any pre-defined set of software on the cluster.(Ex Python, R, OneDrive)

 python scriptname.py Run Python Run a Python script.
-Make sure to run "module load python-libs" prior doing anything
+Make sure to run "module load python-libs" to load the software required

 Terminal Tips